Z9V5PRO/Old_Z9V5PRO_Reference_upgrade/README.md

 I bought a new Z9V5PRO.

-Klipper from the basic setting and upload a new config.
+Basic setting and upload a new config.

+It is planned for December.

 .
 .